Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/relevant-precedents-for-signwriting-infrastructure/essay.md

 - **Funding model:** Research-council funding followed by continued university hosting and stewardship.
 - **What it provides:** A large video corpus together with a public lexical resource used for research, teaching, and community access.
 - **Why relevant to SignWriting:** This is one of the closest sign-language precedents because it shows sign-language documentation maturing into durable public lexical infrastructure.
+- **Source trail:** The BSL Corpus Project states that it was an ESRC-funded project led by UCL's Deafness Cognition and Language Research Centre, initially 2008-2010 and extended to 2011; BSL SignBank identifies the BSL Corpus as one of its two primary sources.
+See [BSL Corpus Project About](https://bslcorpusproject.org/project-information/) and [BSL SignBank Dictionary](https://bslsignbank.ucl.ac.uk/about/dictionary/).

 ## Adjacent but useful analogs